-Powerball jackpot reaches $416 million.
+Powerball jackpot reaches $441 million.
 It’s the third largest of the year.

 “Although it’s not typical to have back-to-back high jackpots on two consecutive rolling sequences, it is certainly not unusual,” California Lottery spokesman Jorge De La Cruz told The Washington Post before Monday’s drawing.

 The Powerball’s monster jackpots have become far more recurrent in recent years.
 In an attempt to fight shrinking ticket sales, Powerball in 2015 increased the amount of balls from 59 to 69 (players choose five numbers).
-The change made it easier to win smaller prizes, but harder to win big ones.
+The change made it easier to win smaller prizes but harder to win big ones.
 The odds of winning the jackpot plummeted from 1 in 175 million to 1 in 292.2 million, according to Powerball.
-That means a person has a higher likelihood of getting killed by a shark (1 in 11.5 million), a lighting strike (1 in 6.93 million) or a vending machine (1 in 112 million) than of winning the jackpot.
+That means a person has a higher likelihood of getting attacked by a shark (1 in 11.5 million), a lightning strike (1 in 6.93 million) or a vending machine (1 in 112 million) than of winning the jackpot.

 When drawings are held and no winner is declared — as has happened since Oct.
 4 — the prize rolls over.
 The huge amounts draw in “jackpot chasers” — infrequent players who try their luck and further inflate the biggest prize.